-The Mission of the Southeast Gap Analysis Program (SE-GAP) is to provide data and assistance for regional assessments of the conservation status of native vertebrate species and natural land cover types and to facilitate the application of this information to land management activities.
+The Mission of the Southeast Gap Analysis Project (SE-GAP) is to provide data and assistance for regional assessments of the conservation status of native vertebrate species and natural land cover types and to facilitate the application of this information to land management activities.

 This is accomplished through the following five objectives:

 - Mapping the land cover of the Southeast United States.